Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 This is in order to make reading the code easier and make the sections of sections of code easier to find, modify, read, and understand

 One of the things I did with the code is that instead of putting "else:" statements where I could I only put them where they where necessary making "elif:" statements instead to make the code easier to read.

+One import was necessary and that was the, "randint" function from the random module built into python.
+It was absolutely unavoidable as I had to randomly generate a number to pick a song from the list.

 ##Bugs